 About the Artist

-Currently Jackie teaches high school art full time in addition to working in her home studio on large scale paintings and drawings.
+Currently, Jackie teaches high school art full time in addition to working in her home studio.
 She has exhibited her two-dimensional work in New England, New York, and Italy.
 Her jewelry has been featured in craft magazines and within local craft galleries.
-She is working on her second master’s degree in art education.
-When she’s not in her studio, Jackie loves spending time with her husband and two kitties, practicing guitar and kayaking in Vermont (her happy place).
-You can almost always find her in the forest on a trail, and spending time with her family in New England.
+When she’s not in her studio, Jackie loves spending time with her husband and two kitties, visiting family in New England, practicing guitar, and kayaking in Vermont or Western Mass (her happy places).
+Passionate about nature, you can almost always find her in the forest on a trail.